auth0/auth0-spa-js/README.md

 ### Accept user invitations

-Accept a user invitation through the SDK by creating a route within your application that can handle the invitation route, and log the user in by passing the `organization` and `invitation` parameters from this URL.
+Accept a user invitation through the SDK by creating a route within your application that can handle the user invitation URL, and log the user in by passing the `organization` and `invitation` parameters from this URL.
 You can either use `loginWithRedirect` or `loginWithPopup` as needed.

 ```js
 const params = new URLSearchParams(invitationUrl);